cnr-isti-vclab/ReviewerNet/parser/README.md

 Eventually the script asks the user whether to delete or not the interemediate files (gzipped/filtered partitions).

-At this point he *datasets* folder will contain the file needed to run ReviewerNet.
+At this point he *datasets* folder will contain the files needed to run ReviewerNet, both ending with *-pers* suffix.

 ## 4. Execution